telerik/blazor-docs/components/daterangepicker/overview.md

 1. Use the `TelerikDateRangePicker` tag to add the component to your razor page.
 1. Bind its `StartValue` and `EndValue` parameters to `DateTime` objects.
 1. (optional) Provide custom `Format`, `Min` and `Max` values.
-1. Optionally, set the `AllowReverse` parameter and define if the range is valid and highlighed when the end date preceeds the start date.
+1. (optional) Set the `AllowReverse` parameter and define if the range is valid and highlighed when the end date preceeds the start date.

 >caption Basic Date Range Picker with custom format, min and max and reverse range